 I first learned of this method from Nancy Zeiman and have used it on occasion when making bulk embroidered items.

-2. Become a Free Design Lover, and Shop Sales
+2. Become a Free Design Lover Plus Shop Sales

-While embroidery designs usually only cost a few dollars, the costs add up if you’re always adding new designs to your collection.
+While embroidery designs usually only cost a few dollars, the costs add up if you always add new designs to your collection.